-In order to address potential stockholder concerns regarding the number of options, stock appreciation rights or other awards that the Company intends to grant in a given year, the Board commits to the Company's stockholders, subject to discretion for special circumstances (such as an acquisition, reorganization or group hires) that might lead the Company to determine that additional awards are in the best interests of the stockholders, that for fiscal years 2009, 2010 and 2011, the Company's average annual burn rate for the aforementioned three fiscal years will not exceed 4.0%.
-For this purpose, the "burn rate" for any fiscal year means the total number of shares of Company common stock issuable upon exercise or payment, as the case may be, of the equity-based awards granted by the Company under the 2008 Plan in that year, divided by the Company's total number of shares of common stock issued and outstanding as of the end of that particular fiscal year.
-For purposes of calculating the number of shares granted in a fiscal year, stock awards will count as equivalent to 2.0 option shares.
+In order to address potential stockholder concerns regarding the number of options, stock appreciation rights or other awards that the Company intends to grant in a given year, the Board previously committed to the Company's stockholders, as described in the Company's Proxy Statement for the 2008 Annual Meeting of Stockholders, that for fiscal years 2009, 2010 and 2011, the Company's average annual burn rate would not exceed 4.0%.
+To address similar concerns, if this proposal is approved, the Board will extend this commitment to include fiscal year 2012 as well.
+For this purpose, the "burn rate" for any fiscal year means the total number of shares of Company common stock issued upon exercise or payment, as the case may be, of the equity-based awards granted by the Company in that year, divided by the Company's total number of shares of common stock issued and outstanding as of the end of that particular fiscal year.
+For purposes of calculating the number of shares granted in a fiscal year, stock awards will count as equivalent to 1.5 option shares.